-- The variance measures how far on average the data points spread out from the mean. - It is the average squared deviation of each value from its mean. - All the data points are accounted for calculating the variance.
+- The variance measures how far on average the data points spread out from the mean. - It is the average squared deviation of each value from its mean. - It is the square of the sample standard deviation. - All the data points are accounted for calculating the variance.